Al-Jiyya

 al-Jiyya (الجية, also transliterated Algie) was a Palestinian village that was depopulated during the 1948 Arab-Israeli War.
 It was located 19 kilometers northeast of Gaza City and had a population of 1,230, according to a 1945 survey.
-The village was occupied by Israel's Giv'ati Brigade on the 4th November 1948 during Operation Yoav.
+The village was occupied by Israel's Giv'ati Brigade on 4 November 1948 during Operation Yoav.

 History

 The village was situated on a sandy spot, surrounded by hills, on the southern coastal plain.
 Several wadis descended around it and it was periodically subjected to flooding.
 This, perhaps, explains its name, which means "water collector" in Arabic.
 The village has been identified with a town referred to in the Crusader records as "Algie".

 Among the archaeological remains found in al-Jiyya were a stone column and the remains of a Roman mill.

 Ottoman era

-The village appeared without its name on the map of Pierre Jacotin compiled in 1799.
+During the 17th and 18th centuries, the area of al-Jiya experienced a significant process of settlement decline due to nomadic pressures on local communities.
+The residents of abandoned villages moved to surviving settlements, but the land continued to be cultivated by neighboring villages.
 The villagers reported that their village had been ruined at one point and then rebuilt by Muhammed Aby Nabbut, the governor of Jaffa and Gaza between 1807 and 1818.

 In 1838, Edward Robinson noted it under the name of Eljieh; located in the Gaza district.